Do you want to develop an exhibition based on material in your collections relating to Jewish heritage and culture?

 If your application is approved, you will need to submit further supporting documentation once you receive your Grant Letter and Agreement.

-1. Budget table and budget explanation for the proposed project (First stage): An example of a completed budget form can be downloaded from the application form.
+1. Budget table and budget explanation for the proposed project (First stage and second stage): An example of a completed budget form can be downloaded from the application form.

 1. Proof of Charitable Status (First stage): This will vary from country to country and according to the type of organisation making the application.
 This may be a UK charity number where applicable.
 If your organisation is a not-for-profit or a publicly funded body, such as a university, research centre or museum, we will accept a copy of the relevant portion of the organisation’s statutes as proof of its charitable status.